Roads in the Netherlands

 The Netherlands has a public road network totaling 139,000 km, one of the densest in the world.
 Its use has increased since the 1950s and now exceeds 200 billion km traveled per year, three quarters of which is by car, making it among the most intensely used road networks.
 In 2019, the World Economic Forum ranked the quality of Dutch road infrastructure as the best in Europe and second to Singapore out of 141 countries.

-Dutch roads include at least 3,530 km of motorways and expressways, and with a motorway density of 64 kilometres per 1,000 km2, the country also has one of the densest motorway networks in the world.
+Dutch roads include at least 3,530 km of motorways (controlled-access highways) and expressways (limited-access roads), and with a motorway density of 64 kilometres per 1,000 km2, the country also has one of the densest motorway networks in the world.
 The Netherlands' main highway network (hoofdwegennet) consists of 5,200 km of national roads, together with the most prominent provincial roads.
 Although only about 2,500 km of roads are fully constructed to motorway standards, most of the remainder are also expressways for fast motor vehicles only.

 Since 1997, a national traffic safety program called "Duurzaam Veilig (Verkeer)", or "Sustainable (Road) Safety" has had a major influence on the road network.
 Traffic calming was applied on a massive scale; by 2009, more than 33,000 km of rural roads had their speed limit reduced from 80 km/h to 60 km/h (37 mph), and over 41,000 km of urban roads were limited from 50 km/h to 30 km/h (19 mph), amounting to over half the national road network being calmed.
 A popular calming and collision reduction measure has been to replace intersections with roundabouts in order to reduce serious T-bone collisions.
 By 2015, there were almost 5,000 roundabouts throughout the Netherlands.

 Except for motorways and expressways, most Dutch roads support cyclists; 35,000 km, a quarter of all roads, feature dedicated cycle tracks that are physically segregated from motor traffic.
 Another 4,700 km of roads have clearly marked bike lanes, and on other roads traffic calming has allowed cyclists and motorists to safely mix.
 Busy junctions sometimes give priority to cyclists, and in streets such as fietsstraten (cycle streets) and woonerven (home zones), bicycles always have priority over cars.